 It is important to ONLY use registered sitio taxi services or application-based car services such as Uber throughout the country, including using only the taxi vendor booths located INSIDE the airports.
 For Uber or other app-based services such as Cabify, you will need to check if there is service in your city of destination, download the app, and configure a profile and payment account (preferably prior to arrival).
 Hotels and restaurants can also call a sitio or radio taxi for you.
 The taxi driver will provide you with a receipt (un recibo) upon request.
 For airport taxis, the receipt is usually the pre-paid stub from your ticket.
 App-based services may face local restrictions.
-For more information, please see the State Department Mexico Travel Advisory, as well as the advisory’s Travel and Transportation section.
+For more information, please see the State Department’s Mexico Travel Advisory.

 The Monterrey General Mariano Escobedo Airport has a very similar taxi service.
 The fare to most locations in Monterrey is about MXN 250-300.
 With your ticket in hand, exit the lobby, and an attendant from the taxi company will guide you to your taxi.
 Alternatively, travelers can use the Uber app for an airport pickup and to move around Monterrey.
 Airport and Flight Information is available by calling +52 (81) 8345 4434.

 The fare from Guadalajara International Airport to most locations in Guadalajara is about MXN 260-420.
 The trip from the airport to Guadalajara can take up to 45 minutes, depending upon traffic.
-Alternatively, travelers can use the Uber app for an airport pickup and to move around Guadalajara.
+Uber pickups from Guadalajara’s airport are restricted and it is better to take a sitio taxi by prepurchasing the fare from the TAXI booth located immediately after exiting customs.
 For airport and flight Information, call +52 (33) 3688-5894.

 Sitio taxi services and Uber (depending upon location) are available at other airports and hotels around the country as well.

-The Embassy and Consulates maintains a List of Doctors and Hospitals in Mexico (mx.usembassy.gov/medical-practitioners/).
+The Embassy and Consulates maintains a List of Doctors and Hospitals in Mexico.
 The U.S. Embassy does not assume responsibility for the professional ability or integrity of the persons or firms whose names appear on the above lists.

 In case of medical emergency, U.S. citizens may call the American Citizen Services sections at any U.S. Embassy or Consulate for help.
 Please find additional information and contacts for all U.S. consulate locations in Mexico at Mission Mexico - Locations.